-Credit Card Industry Spurs Businesses to Use DMARC Tools
+Credit Card Industry Spurs Organizations to Use DMARC Tools

-- PCI DSS v4.0 will require companies to use DMARC tools to protect credit card data by March 2025.
+- PCI DSS v4.0 will require organizations, including businesses and public organizations such as higher education institutions, to use DMARC tools to protect credit card data by March 2025.

 - The new standard is expected to accelerate a lagging DMARC rollout.

-Businesses both large and small face a looming deadline to implement the global domain-based message authentication, reporting, and conformance (DMARC) standard for email security and brand protection — or face significant consequences.
+Organizations large and small, including businesses and higher education institutions, face a looming deadline to implement the global domain-based message authentication, reporting, and conformance (DMARC) standard for email security and brand protection — or face significant consequences.

-The Payment Card Industry Security Standards Council (PCI SSC) has mandated DMARC use by 2025 for any company handling credit cards and other payments, as well as for financial services providers.
+The Payment Card Industry Security Standards Council (PCI SSC) has mandated DMARC use by 2025 for any entity handling credit cards and other payments, as well as for financial services providers and higher education institutions that process credit card payments.
 DMARC is officially part of the newest PCI Data Security Standard, version 4 (PCI DSS v4.0).

-The DMARC requirement is meant to help businesses operate more securely in an economic landscape that has seen data breaches and credit card thefts continue to mount in number and cost, according to recent cybersecurity statistics.
-It is also expected to accelerate DMARC adoption, since failure to comply with PCI DSS could lead to fines and penalties up to a business losing its right to handle payments.
-On the other hand, most companies — especially small and medium-sized businesses (SMBs) — are challenged to adopt the email authentication standard because DMARC tools have proven complicated to deploy.
+The DMARC requirement is meant to help organizations operate more securely in an economic landscape that has seen data breaches and credit card thefts continue to mount in number and cost, according to recent cybersecurity statistics.
+It is also expected to accelerate DMARC adoption, since failure to comply with PCI DSS could lead to fines and penalties up to an organization losing its right to handle payments.
+On the other hand, most organizations — especially small and medium-sized businesses (SMBs) and higher-ed institutions — are challenged to adopt the email authentication standard because DMARC tools have proven complicated to deploy.